ST-TOMAS-Examples-ExtMem/stm32h7rs_ospi_mce/readme.md

   }
   ```

-4. Add cahche invalidation to be sure wha will have valid content.
+4. Add cache invalidation to ensure their contents are valid.

 ```c
   /* USER CODE BEGIN 1 */